Sakyong Mipham Rinpoche

 Our Resident Teachers

-Jennifer has studied and practised in the Shambhala lineage since 1984, and is authorised in this tradition as both a Buddhist teacher and a Shambhala Training director.
+Shastri Woodhull has studied and practised in the Shambhala lineage since 1984, and is authorised in this tradition as both a Buddhist teacher and a Shambhala Training director.
 She teaches regularly at dharma centres throughout South Africa.
-Jennifer has a special interest in the Tibetan Buddhist teachings that uncover the wisdom at the heart of our most distressing experiences.
-She lives in Cape Town, where she maintains a counselling practice.
+She has a special interest in the Tibetan Buddhist teachings that uncover the wisdom at the heart of our most distressing experiences.
+She lives in Cape Town, where she studies at the University of Cape Town and maintains a counselling practice.